ianeaa/Spotify2023_Exploratory-Data-Analysis/README.md

 - [Author](#author)

 ## About the project
-Spotify, is an audio streaming service that offers users access to music tracks, podcasts, and other media through a subscription model providing both free (ad-supported) and premium (ad-free, subscription-based) tiers to users worldwide.
+Spotify, is an audio streaming service that offers users access to music tracks, podcasts, and other media through a subscription model providing both free (ad-supported) and premium (ad-free, subscription-based) choices to users worldwide.
 It is a publicly traded company that was founded by Swedish entrepreneurs Daniel Ek and Martin Lorentzon in 2006.

 This project is a comprehensive **Exploratory Data Analysis (EDA)** of Spotify's 2023 dataset.
 The goal is to examine patterns, trends, and insights within Spotify's dataset, focusing on on different parameters that contribute to Spotify's system.
 By analyzing, visualizing, and interpreting the data, this project aims to uncover meaningful insights that highlight how users engage with the platform, which artists and genres dominate the charts, and how Spotify's content is distributed across various playlists and charts.